Barnwell's AFC West report cards: Chiefs' all-in offseason

 The Chiefs realistically didn't have the ability to franchise Berry for a second time, given their cap situation, so they had to pay over the odds to keep him.
 Berry wouldn't have cost anything close to this after the 2015 season, and the Chiefs are paying for a 2016 campaign in which Berry was one of the best defensive backs in the league.
 Because he's turning 29 in December, this is almost certainly an overpay.

 And yet, how do you not re-sign Berry if you're the Chiefs?
-He's been a first-team All-Pro three of the past four seasons, with that streak interrupted only by the combination of a high ankle sprain and Hodgkin lymphoma, the latter of which Berry beat into remission.
-Berry's in the prime of his career, beloved in Kansas City and playing at a Hall of Fame level.
+He has been a first-team All-Pro three of the past four seasons, with that streak interrupted only by the combination of a high ankle sprain and Hodgkin lymphoma, the latter of which Berry beat into remission.
+Berry is in the prime of his career, beloved in Kansas City and playing at a Hall of Fame level.
 If you're ever going to overpay a non-quarterback ...

 They handled the Dontari Poe situation well.
 On the other hand, the Chiefs saved some money by reading the market effectively on Poe.
 Kansas City didn't lock up the defensive tackle to a long-term deal, allowed him to play out his fifth-year option and then didn't slap Poe with the franchise tag, which would have guaranteed the Memphis product $13.8 million on a one-year contract.
 Poe ended up finding only a one-year, $8 million deal with the Falcons.
 The Chiefs managed to fill their ensuing hole at nose tackle by signing Bennie Logan to a similar one-year pact.